dom1k11/ai-reviewer-repo/README.md

 - ✅ OpenAI API key (code review generation)
 - ✅ PostgreSQL database

-Without these, the app won’t function properly — mock mode is not fully supported yet.
+> **Note:** Without these, the app won’t function properly — mock mode is not fully supported yet.

-However, if you just want to test the basic functionality, I suggest skipping this part and dive into the code
+> **Note:** However, if you just want to test the basic functionality, I suggest skipping this part and dive into the code

 ```bash
 git clone https://github.com/TuringCollegeSubmissions/dsedus-WD2.3.4.5.git